the-turing-way/the-turing-way/Chapter_Version_Control.md

 **Checkout:** Git command to switch to a specific file, branch, or commit.
 Allows you to activate older versions of files or commits or switch between active branches.

-**Clone:** copy of an existing git repository, normally from some remote location to your local environment.
+**Clone:** Copy of an existing git repository, normally from some remote location to your local environment.
 When you clone a repo you copy its entire history as well as all branches.

 **Commit:** Snapshot of project history.
 Records changes to the repository with.
 A commit can contain the changes of a single file or a range of files and directories.